StephenStrickland/1302J/README.md

 To create a Maze server and a Rat Client to communicate over TCP/IP and solve a maze.

 The Rat only knows the initial surrounding cells.
-Visually this is repesented in a grid:
+Visually this is repesented in a grid: <br>

 ooo <br>
 wrw <br>